Protein S blood test

 Why the Test is Performed

-The test is also used to screen relatives of patients with a known protein S deficiency.
+The test is also used to screen relatives of persons who are known to have protein S deficiency .

-Sometimes this test is done to determine why a woman has repeated miscarriages.
+Sometimes this test is done to find the cause of repeated miscarriages.

 What Abnormal Results Mean